 - Save it by clicking’ Continue’

-Where can you view Task?
+Where can you view a Task?

-In case you are set as ‘Following’ the Task, you will see it in the orange column on the right side.
+If you are set as ‘Following’ the Task, you will see it in the orange column on the right side.
 In this case, someone else is responsible for completing the task, and you can watch the progress.

 When someone comments on the Task or makes any other change, all users, who are connected to the Task, will get a notification to their Inbox in the system and their e-mail Inbox.
 The system sends notifications for every change in the Tasks (new comment, attachment, tag, change of the due date, etc.).

 If the new Task is connected to the record or a detail, apart from being in ‘My Tasks’, it will also be shown by that item.
 After opening the item, open the tab ‘Tasks’.